bobovski66/BlackScholesEntropy/README.md

 ---

 ## **Data Source**
-The dataset used in this project was sourced from **Kaggle**, containing historical options pricing data, including:
+The dataset used in this project was sourced from [**Kaggle**](https://www.kaggle.com/datasets/kylegraupe/aapl-options-data-2016-2020), containing historical options pricing data This dataset is a combination of four years of Apple ($AAPL) options end of day quotes ranging from 01-2016 to 03-2023.
+Each row represents the information associated with one contract's strike price and a given expiration date., including:
 - **Bid-Ask Spreads** (Market prices traders are willing to buy/sell at)
 - **Implied Volatility** (Market expectations of future volatility)
 - **Market Conditions** (Price movements, trading volume, etc.)